Faculty Guide For Student Accommodations

 American Psychiatric Association

-- Inability to understand or follow directions effectively
+- Inability to functionally understand or follow directions

 - Frequent spelling errors